SAP/ui5-webcomponents/packages/create-package/README.md

     yarn create @ui5/webcomponents-package [OPTIONS]
 Options:
-    --name <string>     - defines the package name --tag <string>      - defines the tag name of the sample web component that will be created in your new package --enable-typescript - enables TypeScript support for the package --skip              - skips configuration and generates package with a default value for each parameter that wasn't passed
+    --name <string>     - defines the package name --component-name <string>      - defines the component class name that will be created in your new package --tag <string>      - defines the tag name of the sample web component that will be created in your new package --enable-typescript - enables TypeScript support for the package --skip              - skips configuration and generates package with a default value for each parameter that wasn't passed